 - Click here for current rates.

 To schedule a Pronuclear Microinjection session, go to our TRP Forms page.
-Fill out a “Request for Pronuclear Microinjection” form and e-mail it to Bob Hunter.
+Fill out a “Request for Pronuclear Microinjection” form and e-mail it to Robert J Hunter.
 Be sure to include a current budget number and your IACUC animal use protocol number.
-DNA constructs may be delivered to the Health Sciences Building, room T-140D, during normal business hours.
-Ask for Serina Tsang.